jsp-r/Sneaker_Painter/README.md

 ## 🚀 Features

 - **Customisable Parts:** Allows for extensive control over individual sneaker parts, more than existing tools.
-- 🔄 **Real-Time Preview:** Changes apply instantly on a smoothly rotating 3D model.
+- **Real-Time Preview:** Changes apply instantly on a smoothly rotating 3D model.
-- 📱 **Responsive UI:** Works on desktop and mobile browsers.
-- 🔗 **Shareable Link:** Copy a URL that preserves your color choices.
-- ⚙️ **Extensible Parts:** Easily add or rename mesh groups (e.g. swoosh, sole, laces).
+- **Saveable Presets** Save your favourite colour combinations as a named preset, saved locally to your browser session.

 ---